Yash5588/European-bus-transport-booking/README.md

   -> it's duration of journey
   -> The price according to adult and child fare
-  -> Number of seats available at that particular bus
+  -> Number of seats available at that particular bus DONE BY YASHWANTH AND HARIKA OF 2ND YEAR IT-A